 The Circle Time Lesson

 After reading the story ask your students if they have seen any signs of spring around your schoolyard or in their own yards.
 Stand up and walk to a window and together look for any more signs of spring.
 Return to the circle time and ask the children if they would like to be season detectives with you today.
 You have eight pictures, and you need them to help you sort them into two categories; winter and spring.
-Ask the children to remind you of some of the signs of spring ( green grass, melted snow, flowers, rain, nests with eggs).
+Ask the children to remind you of some of the signs of spring.
+Examples can be green grass, melted snow, flowers, rain, nests with eggs, etc.

 Show the group each photo and ask them to shout out if they think it is winter or spring.
 Ask one child to come place it in the pocket chart.
 Continue for all photos and then go through all the signs of spring together.